elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

 ---
 title: Constructor Design Pattern
 description: The constructor pattern is a class or function-based pattern used in the creation of specific types of objects.
+JavaScript interview questions and answers.
 sidebar_position: 4
 sidebar_label: Constructor
 ---